Fevol/obsidian-obsidianised/README.md

 ---
-A plugin for [Obsidian](https://obsidian.md) that aims to make your notes and entire workflow much more resilient against misclicks, accidental deletions, and other user errors.
+A plugin for [Obsidian](https://obsidian.md) that aims to make your notes and entire workflow much more resilient against misclicks, accidental deletions, and other user errors. <br>
 No more shall you lose your precious text due to a slip of the finger!

 ---